 Availability of funds

 Although your election directs funds to this account on a monthly basis, your total projected plan year contributions are available to reimburse you for expenses incurred from the beginning of the plan year.
-Participants may carryover up to $500 of any remaining unused health care flexible spending account amount to the immediately following Plan year.
+Participants may carryover up to the amount determined by the Administrator-Benefits not to exceed the limit set forth by the IRS for any given taxable year of any remaining unused health care flexible spending account funds to the immediately following plan year, except for the 2020 and 2021 plan years in which unlimited carry over is available (due to COVID-19 relief provisions).
+The carryover applies to any unused funds in your Health Care FSA at the end of the plan year, as long as you are an employee as of January 1 of the following plan year.

 Charges spanning more than one plan year